Encouraging sound public policy

 Important decisions about energy, the environment and the economy require accurate information and thoughtful deliberation across diverse viewpoints.
 We are committed to having constructive conversations, building relationships and developing solutions—with a broad range of stakeholders—that help us deliver results, meet business and societal needs, address stakeholder concerns and encourage sound public policy.
 For example, we have worked with stakeholders ranging from New Mexico state regulators to environmental groups such as the Environmental Defense Fund on methane regulations and flaring.

 We strive to help stakeholders understand how proposed policies impact our day-to-day operations and longer-term business prospects, as well as the value of oil and gas production to governments and society.
 This is reflected in our balanced approach to prominent policy issues including federal and state emissions regulations, climate change, financial regulations and global commodity markets.
 Devon has publicly supported the aims of the Biden Administration to chart a path toward a durable framework for regulating methane at the federal level that encourages innovation and operational flexibility.
-We continue to engage constructively on pending federal rulemaking, including with the Environmental Protection Agency (EPA) as the agency promulgates more stringent methane regulations, the Bureau of Land Management (BLM) on its venting and flaring rules and the Securities and Exchange Commission (SEC) on its climate disclosure rules.
+We continue to engage constructively on pending federal rulemaking, including with the Environmental Protection Agency (EPA) on its more stringent methane regulations, the Bureau of Land Management (BLM) on its venting and flaring rules and the Securities and Exchange Commission (SEC) on its climate disclosure rules.

 Broadening our perspective

 Devon is increasing our involvement in public policy thought leadership by joining think tanks like the Bipartisan Policy Center, Atlantic Council, Columbia SIPA Center on Global Energy Policy and Wilson Center.
 Proactive engagements with a broad spectrum of leaders help us develop solutions on issues that affect our business and stakeholders before they become the focus of laws and regulations.